SwimSuite/SwimSuite-Docs/Interchange/Event Format.md

-# SwimSuite Event File Format
+# SwimSuite Event Format

-This file documents the SwimSuite Event File Format.
-SwimSuite Event File Format is used to interchange data between SwimSuite and Swimming Competition Entry Managers.
+This file documents the SwimSuite Event Format.
+SwimSuite Event Format is used to interchange data between SwimSuite and Swimming Competition Entry Managers.
 It describes the files used, the fields and how the file should be organised.

 # File

-The Event File Format is encoded using JSON.
+The Event Format is encoded using JSON.
 The nature of the JSON objects is described below.

-The Event File is packaged inside a gzip archive along with an MD5 checksum.
-The extension of a SwimSuite Event File is `.ssev`.
+The Event file is packaged inside a gzip archive along with an MD5 checksum.
+The extension of a SwimSuite Event is `.ssev` (from `SwimSuite EVent`).

 The layout of the `.ssev` is as follows: